|Most Volatile Share||Rate of Change (ROC)||Beta Stocks||Chaikin Money Flow (CMF)|

 2.When -DI is above +DI then trend is downwards.

-3.+DI crossing over -DI signals bullish trend and vice verse.
+3.+DI crossing over -DI signals bullish trend and vice versa.